hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ## Accessible Routing

-To ensure that route transitions are appropriately announced to users with assistive technology, applications should consider adding support for accessible routing.
-We currently recommend [ember-a11y-refocus](https://github.com/ember-a11y/ember-a11y-refocus), an addon that provides three things:
+Adding support for accessible routing ensures that route transitions are appropriately announced to users with assistive technology.
+We recommend [ember-a11y-refocus](https://github.com/ember-a11y/ember-a11y-refocus), an addon that provides three things:

 1. It adds a message to the page to let the screen reader user know that the route has changed and regular page navigation can resume (it is similar to [https://github.com/ember-a11y/a11y-announcer](https://github.com/ember-a11y/a11y-announcer) but does not use `aria-live`).
 2. It moves the focus to that message for the screen reader user, effectively resetting focus in Ember apps (similar to how a native web page/site works).